keithpatton/eventgridpoc/EventIngestionServices/ReadMe.md

 ![Hosted Services Singleton](./Images/HostedServicesSingleton.png)

-Prerequistics
+Prerequisites
 -
 - Event Grid Namespace with Namespace Topic(s) and Subscription(s) from which to ingest events
-- Azure Redis Cache instance available for distributed lock support for the hosted service.
+- Azure Redis Cache instance available for distributed lock support for the hosted service (if desired)
 - Existing .Net app from which you would like ingest events.

 Azure Event Grid Support